 Dragon boating is an exhilarating team sport that requires the coordinated efforts of a team of paddlers to propel a long, narrow boat through the water.
 The sport’s unique paddling technique emphasizes the upper body muscles, particularly the shoulders, arms, chest, and back.
 The repetitive, high-intensity movements involved in dragon boating make it an excellent workout for building upper body strength, endurance, and power.

 Paddling Your Way to Safety: Common Dragon Boat Injuries and Risks

 Despite the many benefits of dragon boating, it can also put a lot of stress on the upper body, leading to a range of injuries.
 Some of the most common injuries in dragon boating include rotator cuff tears, tendinitis, and sprains/strains of the shoulders, arms, and back.
 Other risks include overuse injuries, heat stroke, and hypothermia.
 It’s essential to recognize the signs of these injuries and seek prompt medical attention.

 Overcoming the Pain: Effective Treatments for Dragon Boating Injuries

 Injuries are a part of any sport, but they don’t have to keep you out of the game.
 If you experience pain or discomfort while dragon boating, it’s essential to rest, ice the affected area, and seek medical attention.
 Depending on the injury’s severity, your doctor may recommend physical therapy, medication, or even surgery.
-Effective treatments for dragon boating injuries include rest, ice, compression, and elevation (RICE), stretching, massage, and strengthening exercises.
+Effective treatments for dragon boating injuries include rest, ice, compression, elevation (RICE), stretching, therapeutic massage, and strengthening exercises.

 Paddle Perfectly: Strengthening Techniques for Dragon Boat Athletes